stsievert/salmon/docs/source/init.rst

 * Ask 50 questions before showing the participant ID.
 * Embed into :math:`d=2` dimensions if active samplers are specified.

-The defaults for instructions/debrief can be found in :class:`~salmon.triplets.manager.HTML`.
+More documentation on customizing these fields can be found in :ref:`alg-config` and :ref:`frontendcustomization`, and the defaults for instructions/debrief can be found in :class:`~salmon.triplets.manager.HTML`.
 To do anything fancier, additional configuration is required.
-Here's a basic example:
+Here's a basic
+example:

 .. code-block:: yaml